 Jeep has been Fiat Chrysler’s greatest success story yet.
 After stagnating for years, the Jeep brand has finally gotten the opportunity to shine under Mike Manley with new models ranging from the subcompact Renegade to the off-road capable Wrangler and soon all the way into full-size luxury SUV territory with the Wagoneer and Grand Wagoneer.

 Although it is clearly positioned as the lifestyle brand, Jeep is currently the closest thing FCA has to a mainstream brand, at least until Chrysler takes on that role.
 However, even when Chrysler starts offering mainstream utility vehicles, don’t expect Jeep to sit still.
 Jeep is in a unique position within FCA.
-It is not a mainstream brand by definition; instead, it is the lifestyle brand for those who want to feel like they can venture off the pavement whenever they’d like, even if they never do.
+It is not a mainstream brand by definition; instead, it is a lifestyle brand for those who want to feel like they can venture off the pavement whenever they’d like, even if they never do.
 Jeep defines these customers as “dreamers” and they make up a core part of Jeep’s target audience.
-Jeep instills a feeling of adventure and freedom in buyers, characteristics that create the potential for higher margin products as the line between lifestyle and luxury vehicles is heavily blurred.
+Jeep instills a feeling of adventure and freedom in buyers, characteristics that create the potential for higher-margin products as the line between lifestyle and luxury vehicles are heavily blurred.

 By name, Alfa Romeo and Maserati are the group’s luxury brands, but Jeep is also looking to play in that segment.
 By offering a third-row version of the Grand Cherokee to fill the segment that the current-generation Durango is competing in, they have indicated that they are searching for the highest margins available and will continue reaching higher with the Wagoneer and Grand Wagoneer.
 The Jeep brand is a symbol for how successful a niche brand can become if it can create a burning desire in customers to live the lifestyle that the brand represents and then slowly break down the barriers of entry by removing day-to-day compromises of driving such a vehicle.
 The XJ Cherokee and the KL Cherokee are worlds apart in driving dynamics, yet the KL still offers Trail Rated capability with more comfort features than ever before in a Jeep of that segment.